JohnScience/neon_example_cant_find/README.md

 ## Why is this example incorrect?

-As <https://github.com/kjvalencik> pointed out, the script shouldn't have worked in the first place because it didn't properly handle the case where the <app_data_dir>/<APP_NAME> does not exist.
+As <https://github.com/kjvalencik> pointed out in the related issue, the script shouldn't have worked in the first place because it didn't properly handle the case where the <app_data_dir>/<APP_NAME> does not exist.
 The step with creation of the directory was omitted.
 After the fix, it worked properly even without permission elevation.